 Maybe you had it out with your boss or co-worker Maybe you had your vacation denied or were told you “had” to work this coming weekend.
 Maybe you got into a fight with your spouse.
 Whatever the reason is, for your own sake and the sake of anyone you live with, don’t bring those emotions from those events into your home if at all possible.

 Unless you’re one of the few people who has a room in their home dedicated to meditation, thought processing, or some form of mental or spiritual retreat, find time and space outside of your home to be with your thoughts and emotions.
 (If you don’t currently have a designated space in your home for this then it would be a great idea to see where you can implement one.)

-Our homes are littered with distractions, kids, spouses, television, smartphones, iPads/Tablets, computers/laptops etc. All of them are a one-way ticket to the hazardous destination that arrives when we ignore our emotions.
+Our homes are littered with distractions, kids, spouses, television, smartphones, iPads/Tablets, computers/laptops, etc. All of them are a one-way ticket to a hazardous destination that arrives when we ignore our emotions.

 This is when we lash out at our kids, pets, spouses, or anyone else who happens to be standing in front of us.
 So help them as they reap the wrath of our emotions.

 Before long, we no longer look forward to coming home.
 We blame our kids and/or spouses for what we don’t want to come home to, yet take no responsibility for the distorted vision we bring home.

 What tends to work for many people is spending whatever time they need (5-10min) in their cars to sit with their emotions, without distraction.
 Once you feel them, they will pass.
 This allows you to become more conscious of the thoughts and emotions you are bringing into your home.

 You may do this by taking a longer, more scenic route home, or sitting in a parking lot somewhere.

 For more insight on making this time effective I recommend you read my post of How To Quiet Your Mind With Meditation or Techniques after you read this one.
 You can then apply what you learn there to your quiet time.